Ari Gold (Entourage): Biography

 But his efforts to get the extra $10 million are blocked when the main producer of the movie, Larsen McCredle, sends his son, Travis, to observe the production and watch the cut of the movie, which he claims to dislike due to Vince's performance, and demands that Vince is removed as the lead actor and director.
 Looking into the situation, Ari discovers that Travis is really doing this because Vince is dating Emily Ratajkowski, whom he is infatuated with.
 Ari presents this to John Ellis and the other studio heads, as well as Larsen, who agrees to allow the extra $10 million to go throw to finish the movie but only if Ari is removed from the company, due to disrespecting his son.
-Realizing he was going to be fired and that it was the only way to see the movie complete, Ari resigns from his position and waves his severance pay for a backend deal for the grosses from Hyde.
+Realizing he was going to be fired and that it was the only way to see the movie complete, Ari resigns from his position and waives his severance pay for a backend deal for the grosses from Hyde.

 Months later, Hyde is a box office success and Ari's investment pays off, allowing him to fully retire and strengthen his relationship with his wife and kids.
 He is present when the film wins several awards at the Golden Globe Awards, including one for Johnny Drama.
 He later gives his former assistant Lloyd away at his wedding and joins Vince, E, Turtle, Drama and even Billy Walsh for some drinks, where an idea is presented to make a movie or TV series about their lives and journey to the top of Hollywood, which, Ari comments, is a bad idea.